How to Deal with Complaints in Healthcare

 This article addresses the best way to manage common complaints in healthcare settings.
 A common complaint is one that can be mitigated at a local level (i.e. the unit).

-Of course, blame and complaints occur in most workplaces, but healthcare settings are particularly fraught with emotion and fear, and often high expectations on the part of the consumer (Suter 2017).
+While blame and complaints occur in most workplaces, healthcare settings are particularly fraught with emotion and fear, and often high expectations on the part of the consumer (Suter 2017).

 Your job isn’t to put consumers in their place, but rather, to learn from and reach closure on the complaint as quickly as possible.

-All will consider their complaint issues to be serious, therefore all issues should be dealt with accordingly.
+All people will consider their own complaint issues to be serious, therefore, all issues should be dealt with accordingly.

 When managing complaints from a relative, friend or another visitor of a patient, try to be as approachable as possible.

 Consider holding a meeting away from the noise and bustle of the ward somewhere that is conducive to a confidential conversation.
 Assess whether it is necessary for the patient to also be present in the room.

 In case the situation escalates, ensure that other staff members know where you are holding the meeting.
 Consider whether it may be worth having another staff member (or security) present and position yourself safely, between the complainant and the door.

 Turn off pagers and mobile phones if possible, sit at the same level as the complainant and ensure you maintain a calm and even voice.